ImperialCollegeLondon/SWMManywhere/docs/graphfcns_guide.md

 While this graph function does not require any information that is not contained within the graph, most require parameters or file path information to be completed.
-A graph function can receive any number of parameter categories or a `FilePaths` object, which we will briefly explain below.
+A graph function can receive a `FilePaths` object or any number of parameter categories, which we will briefly explain below.
 A full explanation of these is outside scope of this guide, but for now you can view the [`parameters`](reference-parameters.md) and [`FilePaths`](reference-filepaths.md) APIs.

-We will change parameter values with this
+We can see an example of using a parameter category with this [graph function](reference-graph-utilities.md#swmmanywhere.graph_utilities.remove_non_pipe_allowable_links):
-[graph function](reference-graph-utilities.md#swmmanywhere.graph_utilities.remove_non_pipe_allowable_links):

 :::swmmanywhere.graph_utilities.remove_non_pipe_allowable_links